AmanJais14/PostPal/README.md

 # PostPal
 Description
 A full-stack web application that allows users to create, read, update, and delete posts.
-The app features secure user authentication, real-time updates, and a responsive design, making it user-friendly and efficient.
+The app features secure user authentication, and a responsive design, making it user-friendly and efficient.

 Features
 User Authentication: Secure sign-up, login, and logout functionalities using JWT.